 As an experiment to help students connect with each other and to help me get to know my students better, I created a few assignments requiring student created video submissions.
 This seemingly simple experiment has turned into a great learning experience for myself and my students.
 I will share the initial development idea through the trials of making it work with varying degrees of technology savvy both for my students and myself.
 Most importantly, I will share the amazing student outcomes that resulted not only in the content knowledge gained and demonstrated, but also in the networking and building of relationships within the online environment.

 UW Colleges Online and UW Extension’s Instructional Communications System (ICS) have begun experimenting with recording instructional videos using the “lightboard” method (http://lightboard.info/).
-Working with an in-house ICS built lightboard located at the Pyle Center, a UW Colleges Online chemistry faculty member has recorded several lightboard videos.
+Working with a lightboard developed by UW-Madison Division of Continuing Studies (DCS), and while on loan enhanced by ICS R&D at the Pyle Center, a UW Colleges Online chemistry faculty member has recorded several lightboard videos.
 For the past several years, UWC Online has been encouraging instructors to create instructional videos using tools such as CaptureSpaceLite and Kaltura, which are useful for quick video creation.
 As some instructors learn more about the use and benefit of videos in their online courses, see examples of what their faculty peers are producing, and contemplate student feedback, they may begin to develop an interest in ramping up video production quality to create videos that enhance their online course design.
 In this context, lightboard videos become a natural progression because the technique allows instructors to give mini-lectures while writing on a board, anchoring visual aids with conceptual materials, and creating a strong sense of instructor presence in their courses.
 The process is still in its beginning stages, but could begin to become a standard in online courses.
 In this session, we will discuss some of the foundational principles of instructional videos, highlight the technical setup used for lightboard video production, discuss the challenges in working with lightboard video production materials, and suggest ways to plan and budget for lightboard video production.
 We will also share example snippets of lightboard videos produced through the UWC Online and ICS collaboration.

 The online course review process is a process that needs to be delicately managed to prevent costly budget overages, maintain delicate and important SME relationships and delivering a quality product on-time.
 In this session, learn some tips and tricks from Nicole Olthafer, Sr. E-Learning Consultant with 15+ years’ experience in developing online courses.
 Tips and tricks shared will help you make the online course review process more efficient and engaging for all involved thus making a largely remote and secluded process more human and satisfying.